 Students who are interested in applying for a Udall Scholarship fill out a Letter of Intent (available online or in the Fellowships Office) and should begin working on their applications early in the fall semester of their sophomore or junior year.
 As the University of Puget Sound is limited to endorsing three nominees in each of the Udall Scholarship's two categories, applicants are expected to work closely with the Graduate and Undergraduate Fellowships Office.

-Students will work diligently on their applications throughout the fall term as several drafts of their applications and their essays will be required before the formal submission to the Graduate Fellowship Office--fall campus application deadline of December 5, 2014.
-Applicants will be notified if they have been selected as nominees prior to the end of the fall term in order to meet the application deadline of February 2014.
+Students will work diligently on their applications throughout the fall term as several drafts of their applications and their essays will be required before the formal submission to the Graduate Fellowship Office--fall campus application deadline in December.
+Applicants will be notified if they have been selected as nominees prior to the end of the fall term in order to meet the application deadline in February.